The good

 -

-The nutritarian diet that Fuhrman presents here is incredibly complicated and hard to follow.
-Fuhrman spends an entire chapter tearing apart (strawman versions) of other diets, such as Atkins, Paleo, Mediterranean, etc, in part because they are too complicated to stick with long-term, but in reality, most other diets are much simpler.
+The nutritarian diet is complicated.
+The diet Fuhrman presents in this book seems complicated and hard to follow.
+Fuhrman spends an entire chapter tearing apart (straw man versions) of other diets, such as Atkins, Paleo, Mediterranean, etc., in part because they are too complicated to stick with long-term, but in reality, most other diets are simpler.
 For example, the Atkins diet has basically one rule: keep carb intake to less than 50g per day.
 The Paleo diet has one rule: don’t eat foods that were not available in the paleolithic era.
 For comparison, I jotted down just some of the rules from the Nutritarian Diet Fuhrman introduces in this book:

-- Every single day, you need to eat: a big salad, lots of beans, green veggies, a bunch of nuts and seeds, mushrooms, onions, and fresh fruit.
+- Food you must eat daily: a big salad, lots of beans, green veggies, a bunch of nuts and seeds, mushrooms, onions, and fresh fruit.

-- Also, you need to eat lots of tomatoes; mostly tomato paste, actually.
+- Even more food you must eat daily: Also, you need to eat lots of tomatoes; mostly tomato paste, actually.
 And raw cruciferous veggies.
 And raw onions.
 Because everyone loves food that makes you cry.

-- Oh, but it’s OK, you can put dressing on it so it doesn’t taste like crap!
+- You can only use special dressings: Oh, but it’s OK, you can put dressing on it so it doesn’t taste like crap!
 No, not real dressing.
 A dressing made from nuts and seeds.
 That only I sell at my special online store.

-- Eat all the veggies you want!
+- Foods you must avoid: Eat all the veggies you want!
 Except olive oil.
 In fact, just about any oil.
 Those are bad.
 Oh, and no potatoes!
 Or other starches.
 Those too are evil.

-- It’s not a vegan diet, but you should avoid all animal products, as just about any amount is really awful for you.
+- Even more foods you must avoid: It’s not a vegan diet, but you should avoid all animal products, as just about any amount is really awful for you.
 So yea, definitely not vegan or anything, but don’t eat animal products, or you’ll die.

-- Did I mention that anyone on a vegan diet MUST eat supplements, or they’ll die?
+- Supplements you must take daily: Did I mention that anyone on a vegan diet MUST eat supplements, or they’ll die?
 At a bare minimum, you need a B12 supplement.
 You may also need zinc.
 Probably vitamin D. Oh, and omega 3s.

-- Take some fish oil to get Omega 3s.
+- Even more supplements: Take some fish oil to get Omega 3s.
 But don’t, because fish is bad!

-- Eat as much as you want!
+- Specific times you must eat: Eat as much as you want!
 Except you should never feel full—stop eating as soon as you’re satiated!
 Oh, and you need to eat exactly 3 meals per day, and don’t snack in between.
 Allow for at least 12 hours between the last meal and breakfast.

-- Eat fruits!
+- Special rules for fruit: Eat fruits!
 OK, just 3 pieces of fruit, no more.
 Unless you’re an athlete.
 Then you can have 4.
 Avoid fruit juice.

-- Eat whole grains!
+- Special rules for grains: Eat whole grains!
 Well, some of them.
 But not rice.
 And no bread.
-Oh definitely no white flour.
+And definitely no white flour.

-- Make sure to get plenty of protein.
+- Special rules for protein: Make sure to get plenty of protein.
 This is not easy when eating mostly vegan.
 So you’ll need beans.
 Like lots and lots and lots of beans.
 Hope you didn’t enjoy having friends!

-- Avoid salt.
+- More stuff to avoid: Avoid salt.
 And sugar.
 And processed foods.

 -